"Sport Talents Need to Realise They Need an Education Too"

 Wittenborg graduate Olumide Omotoso has proved that you can make a big difference in the world with a simple idea.
 While doing his master's degree in Apeldoorn, the Nigerian football player organised a shoe collection drive for disadvantaged children back in his own country.

-Omotoso graduated this winter from Wittenborg University of Applied Sciences with a Master of Science in Sport Business Management.
+Omotoso graduated this winter from WUAS with a Master of Science in Sport Business Management.
 He arrived in the Netherlands in November 2017, and soon after joined a local football club in Apeldoorn, Victoria Club.

 Using Sport to Change Lives